hilalturkaslan/Ai_2/README.md

-Ai app for sample do then is a continue ai case study
+Ai app for sample do make this a continue ai case study